 Yes, these are the original reports.
 We did not want to modify them.
 We added a sentence in the paper to say that the bug descriptions are reported in the paper as submitted by the developers.
 [Wahab] Please add this sentence in the paper.

+Last two sentences before 6.1

 R1.55.
 Page 22